redis-func-cache

 ### [Redis][] Cluster support

-We have already known that the library implements cache algorithms based on a pair of [Redis][] data structures, the two **MUST** be in a same [Redis][] node, or it will not work correctly.
+We already know that the library implements cache algorithms based on a pair of [Redis][] data structures, and the two **MUST** be in the same [Redis][] node, or it will not work correctly.

 While a [Redis][] cluster will distribute keys to different nodes based on the hash value, we need to guarantee that two keys are placed on the same node.
 Several cluster policies are provided to achieve this.
 These policies use the `{...}` pattern in key names.